Outreach programs organize activities and events in the community to promote wellbeing.

 BEET Chicago

-Bringing Empowerment and Education Together, BEET Chicago, is an urban garden initiative based in North Lawndale that works to bring empowerment and education together through the cultivation of gardens and community.
+BEET Chicago, is an urban garden initiative based in North Lawndale that works to bring empowerment and education together through the cultivation of gardens and community.
 A beet was chosen because beets are rooted vegetables.
 We believe food (from the ground #roots), community (the roots that raise you), and education (the roots of learning) are crucial, especially in the low-income, underserved communities of Chicago.
-The Volunteer program provides fresh produce and school supplies to families.
-Volunteers throughout the spring and summer (mostly Saturdays) are needed to assist with activities like watering, weeding, planting, harvesting, or supporting community events!
-Please make sure to come in clothes you don't mind getting dirty and bring sunscreen/hat/water as it gets hot!
-In the fall and winter months, there are opportunities to help with garden clean-up, harvesting, and in the colder months’ delivery in partnership with the Grocery Run Club.
+The volunteer program provides fresh produce and school supplies to families.
+Volunteers throughout the spring and summer (mostly Saturdays) are needed to assist with activities like watering, weeding, planting, harvesting or supporting community events.
+Please make sure to come in clothes you don't mind getting dirty and bring sunscreen/hat/water as it gets hot.
+In the fall and winter months, there are opportunities to help with garden clean-up, harvesting, and delivery in partnership with the Grocery Run Club.

 Buddies & Cuddlers

-Buddies is a program that takes place in Rush Children’s Hospital and Emergency Room (ER) in which Rush students do fun activities with ill children, such as playing games or reading a book.
+Buddies is a program that takes place in Rush’s Children’s Hospital in which Rush students do fun activities with pediatric patients, such as playing games or reading a book.
 The aims of this program include providing companionship to and alleviating stress of ill children and providing parents of hospitalized children a chance for a break away from the bedside.
-The Rush Children Hospital Buddies program occurs every Monday through Thursday from 12-1 pm.
-The ER Buddies program runs three hours a week at various times.
+The Rush’s Children Hospital Buddies program occurs every Monday through Friday from 12-1 pm.
 Other Buddies events include an annual Halloween party with volunteers dressing up in costumes to go trick-or-treating with patients and an MLK day event where Rush students organize cultural activities for children in the Rush Day School and patients from the Children’s Hospital.

 Chicago Homelessness and Health Response Group for Equity (CHHRGE)